Šipan: Economy

 Šipan flourished during the Republic of Ragusa when some of the most common activities were shipbuilding, seamanship, olive cultivation, fishing, and viticulture.
 Though, after a great earthquake, and a fire that destroyed Dubrovnik in the 17th century, the economy of the island began to decline as the island relied heavily on Dubrovnik.
 The worst economic decline of the island happened during The Great Depression, accompanied by strong emigration.
 With major investments in the last ten years, the economy of the island is improving and the island is once again experiencing revitalisation, though the island is still economically dependent on Dubrovnik.

 For hundreds of years, Šipan's fishing culture was strong, with it having had a large population of fishermen living on the island.
 As such, Šipan became famous for its fishing culture.
 These fishermen preferred fishing european pilchards and tuna.
 These fishermen are also important in the island's economy.
 The island also brings in large income from tourism, even though Šipan did not have any tourist attraction until 1980.
 In addition, the island is home to a film school, which has been operating for 20 years.

-Geography
+Geography and architecture

 Šipan's highest point, named the Velji Vrh (lit.
 Great peak), lies at 243 m above mean sea level, and is located in the northwestern part of the island.
 The 2nd highest point on the island, the Kameni Luk, located in the southeast, is slightly smaller than the Velji Vrh, with both hills being limestone crests.
 On the island, there are multiple plants which are cultivated, such as olives, figs, almonds, carobs, and citrus. Šipan also holds the Guinness World Record for the most olive trees relative to the island's population and size, with the island being noted to have over 300 thousand olive trees.

 The island is also famous for its wide variety of palm trees, which are located throughout the island.
+A well-preserved fresco from before the 11th century of St. John the Baptist is located in a church on the island.
+The residence of Vice Stjepović-Skočibuha is still intact, with the family playing a major role in the local architecture of Suđurađ.